-In our article about Leaving a Narcissist, I spoke about knowledge is your best weapon.
+In our article about Leaving a Narcissist, I spoke about knowledge being your best weapon.
 Only with knowledge about what is happening, how it is happening, and how to counter can someone who is brainwashed begin to fight back.
 Once the person is out, we add to knowledge, “developing a different observer”.

 I have always said if we were all born with a little bird on our shoulder who would whisper, “Incoming-danger-abusive person”, “Nothing to do with you/not your fault”, “Good person”, “Insanity”, “Nurturing person,” etc., life might have been easier.
 The presence of the bird is what I call having a different mentally healthy observer.
 Sadly, I haven’t met anyone who was fortunate enough to have that bird, so I am assuming we all have to develop the observer.

 By starting the journal, I recommended, to assist you in leaving, you are developing a different observer.
 The Narcissist wants you to believe the abusive discourse he/she is selling to keep you in a constant state of anxiety and depression and incapable of leaving.
 I want you to have the confidence to know you are in a bad movie which has nothing to do with you and you can leave the movie at any time.
 Again, even if you can’t leave physically, you can leave emotionally.
 Building your confidence in a toxic situation is not easy but it can be done.

 Now you are out of the abusive situation and it is time to work through the psychological damage and move into a healthy emotional place.
 If you have your journal great, let’s work with your “pages”.
 If you haven’t started a journal, please get one and let’s start with setting up your pages.